-Hungary: MOL 3rdQ sales revenue drop, profit increase19.
-November 2014. / SEE Energy News
+Hungary: MOL 3rdQ sales revenue drop, profit increase, SEE Energy News

 Net revenues from sales of Hungarian MOL Group amounted 5.7 billion dollars in the third quarter, which is 10 percent lower than a year earlier, while net CCS EBITDA reached 696 million dollars, 13 percent more than in the same period last year.